j0rdan0/microsoft-related/ADE-scripts/README.md

-# Script to unlock/decrypt ADE disk for VM ( troubleshooting purposes)
+# Script to unlock/decrypt ADE disk for Windows VM

 Script to obtain the key file for decrypting ADE disks
 ---

-Requires to have an AD SP created and have the following env variables set:
+Requires to have an AAD app registered for programmatic access to the ARM API and have the following env variables set for app authentication:

 * AZURE_CLIENT_ID